 Revision: This report is intended for people with some electronics background but with little or no knowledge of geophysical prospecting.

-Parallelism problems have to do when same types of phrasing are not used in the same areas of a document: such as for list items in a vertical list, or for all headings at a certain level within a specific part of a document.
+Parallelism problems occur when different types of phrasing are used in the same areas of a document: such as for list items in a vertical list, or for all headings at a certain level within a specific part of a document.
 At times, working on parallelism of phrasing is pedantic and unnecessary.
 However, in many instances, parallel phrasing can give readers important cues about how to interpret information.
 A jumble of dissimilar styles of phrasing for similar elements can be confusing.
-Shown below are those different styles:
+Shown below are those different styles—don't mix 'em!

 How are groundwater samples collected?